 Surprisingly, it didn’t smell, but after wearing it for five days straight, I thought it was time to hit the washing machine.

-My winter hiking gear list is based on the fact that you already own summer hiking gear.
-You can check out my Day Hiking Packing List here.
+If you don’t have summer hiking gear, check out my Day Hiking Packing List here.

 Note: I’ve just listed women’s winter hiking gear for consistency, but men can find something similar.
 The same information applies.